jordalgo/wordpress-docker/setup/README.md

 This current setup uses `rsync` via `deploy.sh` (which was copied into the root from running `sh setup/setup.sh`).

 Update the `deploy.sh` file by changing USERNAME, DOMAIN, and FOLDER to match your remote server's information.
 Then you can run `sh deploy.sh`.

+On your server:
+- `cp setup/htaccess-remote .htaccess` (this version has more security settings)
+- `cp setup/wp-config.php wp-config.php`.
+Then update the database values to match what you have configured with your web host AND fill in the unique keys and salts ([generate these](https://api.wordpress.org/secret-key/1.1/salt)).
+It's also a good idea to change the table prefix from `wp_` to something unique.

 ## More Details